AM-Shared/Orpheus-FastAPI/README.md

 **Note about long-form audio**: While the system now supports texts of unlimited length, there may be slight audio discontinuities between segments due to architectural constraints of the underlying model.
 The Orpheus model was designed for short to medium text segments, and our batching system works around this limitation by intelligently splitting and stitching content with minimal audible impact.

-### Integration with OpenWebUI

-You can easily integrate this TTS solution with [OpenWebUI](https://github.com/open-webui/open-webui) to add high-quality voice capabilities to your chatbot:

-1. Start your Orpheus-FASTAPI server
-2. In OpenWebUI, go to Admin Panel > Settings > Audio
-3. Change TTS from Web API to OpenAI
-4. Set APIBASE URL to your server address (e.g., `http://localhost:5005/v1`)
-5. API Key can be set to "not-needed"
-6. Set TTS Voice to one of the available voices: `tara`, `leah`, `jess`, `leo`, `dan`, `mia`, `zac`, or `zoe`
-7. Set TTS Model to `tts-1`

 ### External Inference Server

 This application requires a separate LLM inference server running the Orpheus model.
 You can use: